ahonorat/triSYCL/tests/jacobi/README.md

 contains an example with complex numbers.
 The three other use variants of the DSEL (one with fixed coef, two others with variables), with float type.

+## About this branch

+In the branch "jacobi2", this code *should* be compatible with other SYCL compilers / libraries (as ComputeCpp) but the code has not yet been fully translated.
+Also only "jacobi2-st-fxd" is available, others untranslated files have been deleted.
+A simple file is also present, to demonstrate a possible error when using ComputeCpp 16.03.

 ## About Jacobi

 It's a 5-points non-convergent stencil.
 Two arrays are used : the computations